MihleDex/host_checker/README.md

 # host_checker
-Script to check nginx bug host
+Script to check multiple nginx bug host

 # Usage
 In a new folder create a file called urls.txt